seemarida/cse15l-lab-reports/lab-report-3.md

         oncogenic transformation [ 10 11 ] , metal ion transport [
         12 13 ] , cell fusion [ 14 15 ] , and amino acid transport
         [ 16 17 18 19 ].```
+        The -v option inverts the match, showing lines that do not contain the specified pattern.
+This is useful when you want to exclude certain lines from the output.

         b)```grep -v Qaeda chapter-11.txt```
         some of the output:
         ```FORESIGHT-AND HINDSIGHT